saltpool/yiimp/README.md

 ### Yiimp PHP 8.3!
-## What's broken
+## What's know to be broken
-Explorer in admin control panel is currently broken with php 8.3.
+- Explorer in admin control panel is currently broken with php 8.3.
 Actually, anything explorer related is currently broken.
+- current_results is broken

 ## To install this Yiimp fork use our Yiimp install script.
 ```